frosttechequities/migratio-program-service/program-service-deployment-summary.md

 ## Conclusion

-The Program Service is now ready for deployment to Render.
+The Program Service has been successfully prepared for deployment to Render.
+The code is now available in a dedicated GitHub repository at [https://github.com/frosttechequities/migratio-program-service](https://github.com/frosttechequities/migratio-program-service).
 The changes made improve error handling, database seeding, and overall reliability of the service.
 The documentation provides clear instructions for deployment and troubleshooting.

 With the Quiz API, User Auth API, and Program Service deployed, Visafy will have the core backend services needed to support the assessment, user management, and program recommendation features of the platform.

-Follow the step-by-step guide in DEPLOYMENT_GUIDE.md to deploy the service to Render.
+The deployment guide in DEPLOYMENT_GUIDE.md has been updated with actual details and values, making it easier for future deployments and maintenance.